Saint Pius X Catholic High School, Rotherham

 Saint Pius X Catholic High School A Specialist School in Humanities is a co-educational secondary school situated in Wath-upon-Dearne near Rotherham, South Yorkshire, England which caters for pupils aged 11 to 16.
 In September 2007 it was awarded specialist status as a Humanities College, and was renamed from Pope Pius X Catholic High School to Saint Pius X Catholic High School A Specialist School in Humanities.
 It also has Investors in People accreditation.
 The school opened in September 1957 with 300 pupils.
-The current headteacher is Miss Susan Smith.

 Ofsted inspections

 Since the commencement of Ofsted inspections in September 1993, the school has undergone nine inspections: